Akia Eggleston: Missing Baltimore Mom Was 8 Months Pregnant, Vanished Before Baby Shower — FBI Hits Dead End

 — FBI Most Wanted (@FBIMostWanted) November 7, 2017

 Eggleston is one of three women from Baltimore’s Cherry Hill area who have gone missing this year, and have not been found.
-On February 4, 33-year-old Joanna Clark and her 15-year-old daughter Shariece Nicole Clark both vanished — apparently in separate incidents.
+On February 4, 33-year-old Joanna Clark and her 15-year-old daughter, Shariece Nicole Clark, both vanished, apparently in separate incidents.

-Shariece Clark disappeared in the afternoon after babysitting her six siblings, who range in age from two years to 10 years old.
+Shariece Clark disappeared in the afternoon after babysitting her six siblings, who range in age from 2-years to 10-years-old.
 Her last known communication came at 2:30 p.m., according to an NBC News report.
 Her mother, Joanna Clark, was last heard from sometime between 11 p.m. and midnight that evening, but failed to show up for work that Monday at a candy company where her aunt was also employed.

 [Featured Image by By Jeramey Lende/Shutterstock]